Questions & Answers

 - Stability.
 To be food secure, a population, household or individual must have access to adequate food at all times.
 They should not risk losing access to food as a consequence of sudden shocks (e.g. an economic or climatic crisis) or cyclical events (e.g. seasonal food insecurity).
 The concept of stability can therefore refer to both the availability and access dimensions of food security.

-The International Food Policy Research Institute’s (IFPRI’s) Hunger Index and FAO’s annual flagship publication, The State of Food Insecurity in the World (SOFI)—jointly prepared by the Food and Agriculture Organization of the United Nations (FAO), the International Fund for Agricultural Development (IFAD) and the World Food Program (WFP)—both publish prevalence of undernourishment assessments for most countries in the world.
+The International Food Policy Research Institute’s (IFPRI’s) Hunger Index and the United Nations Food and Agriculture Organization’s (FAO ) annual publication, The State of Food Insecurity in the World (SOFI)—jointly prepared by the FAO, the International Fund for Agricultural Development (IFAD) and the World Food Program (WFP)—both publish prevalence of undernourishment assessments for most countries in the world.
 Their assessments are the average for the most recent 3 years, while IFSA provides annual measures for the current year and projections 10 years out.

-Because much of the IFSA is based on FAO data such as food production, trade, and use data, IFSA and SOFI results tend to be similar.
-Furthermore, the IFSA uses SOFI’s consumption distribution: the functional form, and the coefficient of variation that describes in more detail how consumption is distributed across the entire population.
+Because much of the IFSA is based on FAO data such as food production, trade, and use data IFSA and SOFI results tend to be similar.
+Furthermore, the IFSA uses SOFI’s consumption distribution: the functional form, and the coefficient of variation that describes (in more detail) how consumption is distributed across the entire population.
 However, assumptions about macroeconomic conditions are different.
-FAO uses UN sources for population and GDP/income growth; IFSA uses USDA international macro data, which use U.S. census data as its source for international population data.
+The FAO uses United Nations sources for population and GDP/income growth; the IFSA uses USDA international macro data, which use U.S. census data as its source for international population data.
 Furthermore, given that assessments are prepared at different times, macroeconomic assumptions differ accordingly.